feathersui/feathersui-starling/documentation/help/markdown/text-input.md

 The dimensions of the text editor will be affected by the padding to show more of the background skin around the edges.
 This can allow you to reveal a border.

-The `typicalText` property may be used to help the text input calculate larger ideal dimensions:
+The [`typicalText`](../api-reference/feathers/controls/TextInput.html#typicalText) property may be used to help the text input calculate its dimensions based on the dimensions of a specific rendered string:

 ``` code
 input.typicalText = "The quick brown fox jumps over the lazy dog";
 ```

-By default, the text input uses only its background skin for measurement. `typicalText` is useful when there is a maximum width based on the font size.
-For instance, the `NumericStepper` component uses this property to provide the text input with its maximum value.
+By default, the text input uses only its background skin for measurement. `typicalText` is useful when there is a width or height that must be based on the font styles.
+For instance, the [`NumericStepper`](numeric-stepper.html) component uses this property to provide the text input with a string that represents the largest possible string it might display.

 ### Targeting a `TextInput` in a theme